zach7815/WeatherDashboard/README.md

  Fullstack Weather Dashboard

 A Fullstack web application using React JS for the front end with Node JS and Express JS for the backend.
-For hosting reasons the project and front end files are hosted in different repos.
-See the likens section below to see them seperately or the full stack files.
+For hosting reasons the project's most updated branches are hosted in a front end and back end repos.
+See the links section below to see them seperately or see the last push of the full stack repo below.

 ## Table of contents